 During my first pregnancy we took said trip to go and visit my family in Italy.
 We were taking a short EasyJet flight to Nice (we fly to France and then cross the border) when I was 25 weeks pregnant and definitely in the honeymoon period of the second trimester.
 I mentioned the trip in passing to my midwife when she next visited and discovered that lurking on top of the cost of the holiday was an additional pregnancy-specific expense: the fitness to fly certificate.
 She advised me that I should get one from my GP.
 I was charged £20.
 The minimum charge I’ve heard of is £15 and the most is £30.

 My letter consisted of a few short sentences, which I thought was pretty scandalous, especially as the doctor didn’t even see me; it was all on the midwife’s advice.
 She’d checked my blood pressure, urine etc and she relayed this info to the doctor along with my travel dates.
 I later learnt that the letter isn’t even normally required until after 27 weeks (and I was still just under 27 weeks on my return flight).

 It’s all quite confusing.
-After looking into it further, after feeling like I’d been done, I found the rules vary quite a lot, according to carrier, as to when a letter/certificate is required and also at what point in the pregnancy you are not permitted to fly.
+After looking into it further, I found the rules vary quite a lot – according to carrier – as to when a letter/certificate is required and also at what point in the pregnancy you are not permitted to fly.
 There are also different rules for multiple pregnancies (which I discovered second time around).
 It is definitely worth checking out before booking those flights.
-Gurgle has a very nice round up of this: Airline policies whilst pregnant
+This guide is very handy.

 I do question this charge as the doctor didn’t even ask to see me and it was a very standard letter. £20 for this seems rather excessive.
 See me talking about it in more detail on the BBC.